-What do you think the difference between an open-air bath and a swimming pool?
+What is the difference between an open-air bath and a swimming pool?

-There may be several elements such as water temperature, depth, necessity of clothing, and whether swimming is allowed or not, but none of them seem to completely define an open-air bath.
+There may be several elements such as water temp, depth, necessity of clothing, and whether swimming is allowed or not, but none of them seem to completely define an open-air bath.

-However, when I soaked in an “open-air bath” in Mexico, I felt like realizing the essence.
+However, when I soaked in outdoor baths in Mexico, I felt like realizing the essence.

 Just as same as other colonial cities in Mexico, Querétaro’s downtown is designated a World Heritage site.